Jewish Council for Public Affairs: History

 The JCPA was founded as the National Community Relations Advisory Council in 1944 by the Council of Jewish Federations to represent local Jewish advocacy arms known as community relations councils.
 In the 1960s, it was renamed the National Jewish Community Relations Advisory Council (NJCRAC).
 The group adopted the JCPA name in 1997.
 Arnold Aronson was program director from 1945 to 1976.
-David L. Bernstein served as president and chief executive officer since January 2016.
+David L. Bernstein served as president and chief executive officer from J6 through 2022.

 The National Community Relations Advisory Council opposed the Rosenberg Committee, believing them to be a Communist group.
 The council issued a statement that the Rosenberg Committee's accusation that the Rosenberg trial was motivated by antisemitism was causing public panic within the Jewish community.

 The council, along with the American Jewish Congress, the Anti-Defamation League, the American Jewish Committee, and other Jewish groups and community leaders asked Nelson Mandela to clarify his pro-Palestinian views during his 1990 visit to New York City.
 During a meeting in Geneva with Jewish-American communal leaders that included the JPCA, Mandela apologized for offending the Jewish-American establishment, expressed appreciation for South African Jews who opposed apartheid, praised certain Israeli leaders, and agreed that the State of Israel had a right to exist.
 Following Mandela's death, Rabbi Steve Gutow, President of the JCPA praised him as "came to embody courage in the face of severe injustice."

 In 2021, the DC chapter of the Sunrise Movement called for the removal of the JCPA, the National Council of Jewish Women, and the Religious Action Center of Reform Judaism from a voting rights coalition due to their Israeli ties and support for Zionism.
 Sunrise DC apologized after Jewish organizations condemned the chapter for antisemitism.

 As national Jewish advocacy organizations such as the Jewish Federations of North America and the American Jewish Committee focused more of their political work on supporting Israel, the JCPA's influence within the Jewish establishment waned.
 After JCPA signed an open letter in the New York Times in support of the Black Lives Matter movement, conservative donors within the federation system boiled over.

-Break with Jewish Federations
+Break with Jewish federations

 In December 2022, the JCPA announced that it would end its role speaking on behalf of 125 Jewish community relations councils, almost all part of local Jewish federations, and 16 national Jewish organizations.
 As a result, JCPA broke with the Jewish Federations of North America and would lose funding from the dues-paying local federations.

 JCPA hoped that changes would enable it to be part of progressive coalitions and strengthen Jewish support for progressive policies.
 As part of the transition, activist Amy Spitalnick, who led a successful lawsuit against the organizers of the Unite the Right rally, was hired as CEO in May 2023.